PaddlePaddle/Paddle/doc/v2/howto/rnn/hrnn_rnn_api_compare_en.rst

 Example 2：Hierarchical RNN with Memory between subsequences
 ================================

-This example is intended to implement two fully-equivalent full-connected RNNs using single-layer RNN and hierarchical RNN.
+This example is intended to implement two fully-equivalent fully-connected RNNs using single-layer RNN and hierarchical RNN.

 * As for single-layer RNN, input is a full time series, e.g. \ :code:`[4, 5, 2, 0, 9, 8, 1, 4]`\ .